inivekin/factor-cell/README.md

     - cell imaging
         - pngs or jpegs (maybe svgs later)
     - cancer cells
-        - special hidden cells that would surely become an issuo if not monitored
+        - special hidden cells to manage special state that would surely become an issue if not monitored...
     - cryogenics
-        - a hashmap for cells you want connected but not displayed. can be searched by fuzzy menu
+        - a hashmap for cells you want connected but not displayed. searchable by fuzzy menu
     - autonomous cells?
         - threading and updating?
+    - splinter cells
+        - not sure what this would be but would be a cool name for a thing
+TODO-bugs:
+    - fix your broken tests
+    - hard to see level of cell wall ewbedding (i.e. cannot insert cell outside cell wall when at edge of cell or navigate cell levels with precision )
+    - figure out keybindings and if modal editting behaviour is wanted (depends on how selection should work)
+    - re-parse tuple-organised outputs properly when used as input
+    - prison cells can be more informative on what is inside when collapsed
+    - keep removing rows/columns until all gone you are left with an unuseful void in the grid

 ![a bad and unfunny maymay](./imgs/stack-pilled.jpg)